JoshuaFern/nur-packages/README.md

 # Snapshots
 The NUR Package Lab is developed against `nixpkgs-unstable` branch, which means it may depend on changes not yet released in stable NixOS.
 To avoid breaking users' configurations, snapshots are made in branches corresponding to NixOS releases (e.g. snapshot-20.03).
 These branches don't generally recieve updates, but if you need a specific backport feel free to open an issue.

-The NUR uses the master branch by default, until they add multiple branch support you must use the snapshot branches manually.
+The NUR uses the main branch by default, until they add multiple branch support you must use the snapshot branches manually.